ManonLef/calculator/planning phase/Notes and progress pseudocode.md

 - *2208051515*
     - [x] consider making a separate function for timeout to shorten the code for all the animations.
         - note on above.
-You could use `setTimeout(command, timeout)` but it's not advised due to the same problems as `eval()` apparently has.
+You could use `setTimeout(command, timeout)` but it's not advised due to the same potential security risks as `eval()` apparently has since it uses some sort of an implied `eval`.
 Note to self to
         - [ ] research the security risks of `eval()`.
         - The advised way to do this is how I did it.
 Another way would be to use `promises` maybe but I haven't learned about them yet so will not dive into that rabbit hole for an unneeded easter-egg at this point.
     - [ ] check changing all top windows to (num1 + operatorSymbol + num2).
 Expecting the same result since the other strings are empty if absent